lhehnke/lhehnke.github.io/_posts/2019-06-02-openscience-follower-analysis.md

 - web scraping
 ---

-*Acknowledgements:* Thanks to [Jon Tennant](http://fossilsandshit.com/) for providing valuable input and diligent proofreading skills for this blog post.

-*Replication, replication:* GDPR approved code and data can be found [here](https://github.com/lhehnke/opensciencemooc-followers).

 ## Introduction

-As of lately, several friends of mine tried to convince me to resume writing and this was when I remembered that I apparently once thought so as well when creating this blog.
+As of lately, several dear friends of mine tried to convince me to resume writing and this was when I remembered that I apparently once thought so as well when creating this blog.
 One of those friends happened to be [Jon Tennant](http://fossilsandshit.com/), dinosaur whisperer from Brexit land and founder of the [Open Science MOOC](https://opensciencemooc.eu/).

 In case you have never heard of it, the Open Science MOOC is a free massive open online course hosted on [Eliademy](https://eliademy.com/opensciencemooc).
 It aims to equip students and researchers with the skills they need to excel in a modern research environment based on Open Science - that is, the broad adoption of good scientific practices as a fundamental and essential part of the research process.
 The Open MOOC brings together the efforts and resources of hundreds of researchers and practitioners who have all dedicated their time and experience to create a welcoming and supporting community platform.